johnmosesman/blog/postgres_functions/postgres_functions.md

 > The json data type stores an exact copy of the input text, which processing functions must reparse on each execution; while jsonb data is stored in a decomposed binary format that makes it slightly slower to input due to added conversion overhead, but significantly faster to process, since no reparsing is needed. jsonb also supports indexing, which can be a significant advantage.

 My tl;dr from that paragraph is `json` is faster at writing, but `jsonb` is faster at reading ("significantly"—according to the docs).
 As a general rule your app will read more often than it writes.
-Also, users tend not to notice if posting their photo takes a little bit longer—but they will _definitely_ notice a slow loading feed—so the majority of the time I tend to use `jsonb` over `json` to get that fast-read bonus.
+Also, users tend not to notice if posting their photo takes a little bit longer, but they will _definitely_ notice a slow loading feed—so the majority of the time I tend to use `jsonb` over `json` to get that fast-read bonus.

-Working with either type programatically is practically the same—so choose whichever type makes sense for your situation.
+Working with either type programatically is practically the same, so choose whichever type makes sense for your situation.

 ## Modeling Data From External Sources